Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - Inheritance is the process by which objects of one class acquire the properties & methods of another class.
 - It provides code reusability.
-- It is used to achieve runtime polymorphism.
+- It is used to achieve runtime polymorphism(i.e.) Method Overriding.
+- We use extends keyword to perform inheritance.
+- We can't access private members of class through inheritance.

 ```ruby
 class Calculation {